 It is the people who matter, the guardians of the consumer, guardians of the rule of law, people who stand up for victims of slum landlords, deception on packaging, exploitation by insurance companies, failing government, petty corruption, Teun stood for something!

-It is his responsibility, and that of his colleagues, to check that we are not getting poison on our plates, that the government informs us properly, that the rule of law still works, that the mortality rates are correct.
+It is his responsibility, and that of his colleagues, to check whether we are not getting poison on our plates, whether the government is properly informing us, whether the rule of law still works, whether the mortality figures are correct.

-Teun should know that the hospitality industry is only responsible for 2.9% of infections according to the RIVM, Teun should know that the infections are increasing because people feel safe with a QR code in their pocket while they can still pass on the infection.
+Teun in particular should know that the catering industry is only responsible for 2.9% of infections according to the RIVM.
+Teun in particular should know that infections occur because people feel safe with a QR code in their pocket while they can still pass on the infection.
 Teun in particular should tell us that the 16,000 tests per day at the GGDs are based on the PCR test and what the cut-off value is.
-As an investigative journalist, Teun in particular should find out for us how many of those 16,000 people who tested positive are actually sick, how many of them have been vaccinated, how many of them are infected because unvaccinated people enter a neighborhood pub here and there.
+As an investigative journalist, Teun in particular should find out for us how many of those 16,000 people who tested positive are actually ill, how many of them have been vaccinated, how many of them have been infected because unvaccinated people pop into a local pub here and there.

-Teun in particular should find out whether the claim of an ever-growing group of scientists that ventilation is more important than keeping a distance – let alone enforcing QR access passes – could be based on any correctness.
+Teun in particular should find out whether the claim of an increasingly growing group of scientists that ventilation is more important than keeping distance - let alone enforcing QR access passes - could be based on any accuracy.

 It is precisely because of the failure of critical journalists that the world is trapped in a succession of ineffective measures where the failure to work is placed on the population instead of on the policymakers.
 Typical case for Teun van der Keuken I would say.
 The all-powerful government versus the powerless citizen.